• Skip to primary navigation

 I was born, raised, and still live in the South, a place with which I’ve had an extremely roller coaster-ish, love-hate-love (again) relationship for way too many decades.
 With roots deep in Southern dirt, I suppose I’m genetically imbued to believe everyone carries around a decent story to tell, and we have an obligation to listen to it.
 The stories I choose to tell originate from a very specific mantra: write what you know well enough to lie about.
 I’ve been telling lies about the places and people I know for a number of novels and story collections now.
 I feel like I’m just scratching the surface.

-Regal House Publishing is proud to bring you Scott Gould’s Peace Like a River in 2025.
+Regal House Publishing is proud to bring you Scott Gould’s A, Knight’s Tale in 2028.

 Footer